Polyphon: Making music

 The tune is punched out on the disc with pitch determined by the position of the punching.
 In the manufacturing process, the punched metal was curled back onto the underside of the disc, creating a raised projection that resembles a letter A when viewed obliquely.
 When the Polyphon operates, the resulting disc projections, called plectra, engage with a series of ratchet-like star wheels, each with 9 projections, that sit in a gantry.
 Each star wheel, when moved through 40 degrees on its axis, plucks a tooth on the instrument's comb.
 The tooth resonates, sounding a predetermined note.

-Upon the musical comb, the fast treble notes are sounded furthest from the centre and the slower base notes nearest the centre.
+Upon the musical comb, the fast treble notes are sounded furthest from the centre and the slower bass notes nearest the centre.
 Many comb variants were manufactured, including a single comb on smaller instruments, and duplex combs (simultaneous strike) on mid-sized examples of 11-inch-diameter and 15.5-inch-diameter instruments.
 Most larger twin-combed examples had alternate strike although other manufacturers, notably Symphonion, produced large size instruments with duplex combs.